benmarwick/ctv-archaeology/README.md

 -   [archdata](http://cran.rstudio.com/web/packages/archdata/index.html) contains eleven archaeological datasets from around the world reported in published studies.
 These represent typical forms of archaeological data (and so are useful for teaching)
 -  [chemometrics](http://cran.rstudio.com/web/packages/chemometrics/index.html) contains a dataset of elemental concentrations for 180 archaeological glass vessels excavated from 15th - 17th century contexts in Antwerp.
+-  [BSDA](http://cran.rstudio.com/web/packages/BSDA/index.html) contains a dataset of 60 radiocarbon ages of observations taken from an archaeological site with four phases of occupation.

 **Places to go for help**